 His resiliency, determined mindset, and passion for visual storytelling has allowed him to create beautiful relationships in the world of entertainment and collaborate on award-winning projects with filmmakers, entertainers, celebrities, and musicians.

 Oscar has helped film festivals such as L.A.
-Film Independent and HollyShorts create unforgettable experiences.
+Film Independent, HollyShorts, and SPIFFest create unforgettable experiences.
 We are super excited to have him on board.

 Co-Director of Marketing Blu Lindsey is an American filmmaker, entrepreneur, and producer.
 Since the end of Blu Lindsey’s enlistment he has worked hard to be known amongst his peers as a funny, reliable, and positive ball of energy.